Cl1ckerr/webhook-sender/README.md

 Please Star and Fork the repository

-For Run This script do:
+For Run The normal sender do:
 python normal_webhook_sender

+For Run the file sender do:
+python webhook_file_sender_gui.py